The Appeal to Authority: When Fallacious Arguments Rely on Expertise

 Slippery Slope: What It Is and How to Respond to It

-A slippery slope is an argument that suggests that a certain initial action could lead to a chain of events with a relatively extreme result, or that if we treat one case a certain way then we will have to treat more extreme cases the same way too.
-For example, a slippery slope argument …
+A slippery slope is an argument which claims that an initial action could lead to a chain of events with an extreme result, or that if we treat one case a certain way then we’ll have to treat more extreme cases the same way too.
+For example, a slippery slope argument might claim that …

 Read more